Police: Theriault shattered glass, confronted neighbors of girlfriend, mom

-The subject of a frantic search by police on Monday had allegedly broken into homes adjacent to his girlfriend and his mother, according to police documents filed this morning.
+The subject of a frantic search by police on Monday had allegedly broken into homes adjacent to his girlfriend and his mother, according to police documents filed Tuesday.

 Manchester police reports say Alexander Theriault, 28, was armed during alleged burglaries that took place on the West Side and the North End.

-At 149 Parker Street in the Granite Square neighborhood, he allegedly shattered apartment window of his girlfriend's neighbor, pointed a handgun at apartment doors in the building and only fled when told police were enroute.
+At 149 Parker St. in the Granite Square neighborhood, he allegedly shattered the apartment window of his girlfriend’s neighbor, pointed a handgun at apartment doors in the building and only fled when told police were en route.

 Theriault was the subject of an hours-long search and standoff on Ray Street.
 He was captured Monday night in Bedford, after police received reports he was at the Dunkin’ Donuts on South River Road.